michaelaffare/michaelaffare.github.io/portfolio/tswd/assignment/assignment2.md

 ## The Government Debt of G7 Countries 1995-2020: The fall of Japan and the Rise of Canada
 ### By Michael Affare
-This visualization uses data from The Organization for Economic Co-operation and Development (OECD) to view the Government debt of the G7 [(Group of Seven)](https://en.wikipedia.org/wiki/G7) nations from 1995 to 2020.
+This Line Chart race visualization uses data from The Organization for Economic Co-operation and Development (OECD) to view the Government debt of the G7 [(Group of Seven)](https://en.wikipedia.org/wiki/G7) nations from 1995 to 2020.
 It focuses on the sharp rise of the government debt of Japan and the gradual drop of the debt-to-GDP ratio of Canada.
 It also Ranks the G7 nations over time according to the rate of rise in their government debts.